bbengfort/bbengfort.github.io/_drafts/graph-blocking-for-entity-resolution.md

     John Smith <jsmith@example.com>
     John Smith <john.f.smith@moonstar.edu>

 This is such a common name, are they the same or different people?
-Other data entries abound; even in the CSV data above, you can see that one person's name is a company: &ldquo;BellWeather, Inc.&rdquo;.
+Other types of data errors abound; even in the CSV data above, you can see that one person's name is a company: &ldquo;BellWeather, Inc.&rdquo;.
 In order to make decisions like these, either in an automatic fashion or by proposing pairs of records to a user, we first need some mechanism to expose likely similar matches, and weed out the obvious non-duplicates.

 However, if we make pairwise comparisons between every record in the dataset with no other processing, we will be left with $$c$$ comparisons as follows: